How to replace a toilet

 Difficulty rating: High

-Likely to be quite challenging, these tasks should only be attempted by an expert or when supported by experienced advice and guidance.
+Removing and replacing a toilet is likely to be quite challenging, these tasks should only be attempted by an expert or when supported by experienced advice and guidance.

 Before you get started on any of our 'how to' guides, please take a moment to read through our DIY safety tips.